automl/random_forest_run/README.md

 ## Installing the Python Bindings
-Checkout the repo (and the refactor branch), create a build directory, and build them using the following commands:
+We upload the latest version to PYPI, so you can install it via
 ```
-git checkout git@github.com:sfalkner/random_forest_run.git
-cd random_forest_run
-mkdir build
-cd build
-cmake ..
-make
-python setup.py install --user
+pip install pyrfr
 ```
-After the installation finishes (hopefully) sucessfully, you can use the library with the pyrfr module.

-The above commands work for Python 3.4 and 3.6 on Gentoo and ArchLinux.
-With Python 2.7, there have been problems reported.
-Contact me if you experience any irregularities.
+Development is done with Python 3.6 on ArchLinux, but the unittests run on TravisCI with older version of Python and GCC.
+There have been problems reported with Python 2.7.
+Contact us if you experience any irregularities.

 ## USAGE

-For now, the file `./tests/pyrfr_example.py` inside the repository serves as the only real documentation of the Python bindings besides the docstrings.
+For now, the file `./tests/pyrfr_unit_test_*.py` inside the repository serve as the only real documentation of the Python bindings besides the docstrings.